 The first floor of the Scence Center is devoted to the phenomena of acoustics.
 From the wave nature of sound to the exploration sounds and noises and the transfer of sound to the human ear, here visitors can explore everything relating to the theme of sound.

 A special highlight is the “Feel Mozart” area: with a violin you can actually walk on, the vibrations of music can be not only heard, but also felt.
 Why not try out a few experiments with your own voice?

 In the Target Singing area, you can check if you’ve hit all the right notes.
 And finally, in the screaming cabin you can test out the volume of your own voice.

 The second floor of the Science Center offers a myriad of experiments in physics, technology, and mathematics.
 Simple experiments provide confirmation of great natural laws: build a bridge and then test it out right away, launch a rocket using compressed air, make a ball float as if by magic, feel the aerodynamic lift with your own body. . . here you’ll learn what forces are capable of doing!

-Questions come up and find their answers by doing experiments.
+Questions come up and are answered by doing experiments.
 How do the fastest and slowest gears work?
 Why is fine powder used for cement and coffee?
-Nothing is the same as experiencing it yourself!
+Nothing compares to experiencing it for yourself!